-In connection with this offering, we will adopt a policy with respect to the review, approval and ratification of related party transactions.
-Under the policy, our audit committee will be responsible for reviewing and approving related party transactions.
+We have adopted a policy with respect to the review, approval and ratification of related party transactions.
+Under the policy, our audit committee is responsible for reviewing and approving related party transactions.
 In the course of its review and approval of related party transactions, our audit committee will consider the relevant facts and circumstances to decide whether to approve such transactions.
 We did not have a written policy regarding the review and approval of related party transactions prior to this offering.